Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 																data = file.read()
 																print(data)
-																						-> This does not require close function, as it is done automatically
+																						-> This does not require close function, as it is done automatically Functions :
+					f.tell() -> it will tell on which position the cursor is in the file. f.seek(5) -> it will move the cursor to the 5th character in the file.

+	Serialization/Deserialization: We know, in python normally we can only work with string type data to write in files.
+									To overcome this flaw, the concept of serialization and deserialization came into picture.
+									Serialization: Process of converting python data types to JSON format.
+									Deserialization: Process of converting JSON to python ddata types.

+				JSON : JSON, which stands for JavaScript Object Notation, is a lightweight data interchange format.
+						It is easy for humans to read and write and easy for machines to parse and generate.
+						JSON data is represented as key-value pairs (like dict in python), where keys are strings and values can be strings, numbers, booleans, arrays, objects, or null.
+					Code:
+						import json

+						l = [1,2,4,5]
+						with open('dummy.json', 'w') as f:
+							json.dump(l, f)

+						with open('dummy.json', 'r') as f:
+							print(json.load(f))

+						JSON store tuples as a list in .json file.
+You can later do type conversion from list to tuple in code.

+						To store the ojects of the class in JSON, we do as below As it is custom objects, python does not know how to store that obj. so we need to tell python that store like this.

+								class person:

+									def __init__(self, n, a, p):
+										self.name = n
+										self.age = a
+										self.place = p

+								obj = person('Arbaz', 33, 'Pune')

+								def obj_show(obj):
+									if isinstance(obj, person):
+										# return "Name: {} -> Age: {} -> Place: {}".format(obj.name, obj.age, obj.place) #as string
+										return {'Name': obj.name, 'Age': obj.age, 'Place': obj.place}

+								with open('dummy.json', 'w') as f:
+									json.dump(obj, f, default=obj_show)

+						Here, for storing custom object, we need to show python how to store it and this is done by storing it in string or list or dict or any predefine datatype.
+							But if we want to store object as it is with its original form, we do it by pickling.

+				Pickling : 	Pickling is the process of serializing and deserializing Python objects.
+						It allows you to convert a Python object into a byte stream, which can then be stored in a file or sent over a network.
+						The serialized byte stream can later be reconstructed(unpickling) to obtain the original Python object.
+						This process is commonly used for data persistence and inter-process communication in Python.
+						The pickle module in Python provides a way to serialize and deserialize Python objects.

+						As we are converting data into byte format means dealing with binary format, we open it by wb, rb etc.

+					code :
+						import pickle

+						# Example data (a dictionary)
+						data = {'name': 'John', 'age': 25, 'city': 'New York'}

+						# Serialize (pickling)
+						with open('data.pkl', 'wb') as file:
+							pickle.dump(data, file)

+						# Deserialize (unpickling)
+						with open('data.pkl', 'rb') as file:
+							loaded_data = pickle.load(file)

+						# Print the loaded data
+						print(loaded_data)

 Modules :
 			Modules are simply the reusable code which we import in our programs.
 Its same as libraries in C.